 coupling Coupling matrix between elements This matrix describes a pre or postprocessing of the signals that are fed to the antenna elements.
 For example, in order to transmit a left hand circular polarized (LHCP) signal, two antenna elements are needed.
-They are then coupled by a matrix needed.
-They are then coupled by a matrix $\frac{1}{\sqrt{2}}\left(\begin{array}{c}1\\j\end{array} ight)$ The rows in the matrix correspond to the antenna elements, the columns to the signal ports.
+They are then coupled by a matrix $rac{1}{\sqrt{2}}\left(egin{array}{c}1\\j\end{array} ight)$ The rows in the matrix correspond to the antenna elements, the columns to the signal ports.
 In this example, the antenna has one port, i.e. it is fed with one input signal.
 This signal is then split into two and fed to the two antenna elements where the second element radiates the signal with 90° phase shift.
 In a similiar fasion, it is possible to create fixed beamforming antennas and include crosstalk between antenna elements.
-By default, 'coupling' is set to an identity matrix which indicates perfect isolation between the antenna elements. iscompressed Indicates if the array is compressed It is possible to compress the antenna array in memory to save storage space and relay the memory requirements for large arrays.
-This property indicates it the array is compressed. no_az Number of azimuth values no_el Number of elevation values append_array ( a ı ) Description Appends an antenna array to the existing one This method append the antenna array given in "a" to the existing array object.
+By default, 'coupling' is set to an identity matrix which indicates perfect isolation between the antenna elements. iscompressed Indicates if the array is compressed • It is possible to compress the antenna array in memory to save storage space and relay the memory requirements for large arrays.
+This property indicates it the array is compressed. no_az Number of azimuth values no_el Number of elevation values h_array = array (array_type, phi_3dB, theta_3dB, rear_gain) Description Creates a new array object.
+See 'array.generate' for a description of the input parameters and the list of supported antenna types.
+See array, generate for a description of the input parameters and the list of supported antenna types.

+append_array (a) Description Appends an antenna array to the existing one This method append the antenna array given in "a" to the existing array object.
 If the polarization basis or the sampling grid do not match, appropriate conversations or interpolations are performed.
 Input a The array object which is appended to the current array object.